saranshgandhe/sqlanalysis/readme.md

     Install MySQL Workbench to view and execute the provided SQL queries.

-    Import the database and tables using the provided SQL scripts in the "MySQL_Workbench" directory.
+    Import the database and tables using the provided SQL scripts in the "DIAS - SQL FInal Project.sql" directory.

     Execute the SQL queries to generate the analysis report and insights.